If you have accounts on multiple exchanges, you can connect and manage them all on Cryptowatch.

 Kraken traders can use Cryptowatch’s advanced charts to trade and perform technical analysis as well as track their funds alongside any other exchange accounts on the Portfolio page.
-For a quick overview of these features, scroll down to the Trade on Kraken and Kraken Portfolio sections.

 Check out these articles to learn more about trading and analysis on the Charts page: